cameron-ship-it/Blocks-mapbox/replit.md

 ## Recent Changes

+### Fintech-Inspired Design Refresh (October 17, 2025)
+Updated the application's visual design to a more sophisticated fintech aesthetic while preserving all functionality:
+- **Color Palette**: Migrated from bright blue (#3D8BFF) to refined indigo (#6366F1) for primary actions
+- **Background System**: Changed from pure white to subtle off-white (#F8FAFC) for reduced eye strain
+- **Neutral Colors**: Upgraded to warmer, more sophisticated slate tones for better visual hierarchy
+- **Border Radii**: Refined card corners from 24px to 16px for a more professional appearance
+- **Success Color**: Shifted to refined emerald (#10B981) for selected blocks
+- **Typography**: Maintained Inter font family with enhanced hierarchy
+- **Design Inspiration**: Drew from Stripe, Plaid, Zillow, and Redfin for a trustworthy, modern aesthetic
+- **Functionality**: Zero changes to block selection, map interactions, or wizard flow - purely visual refinement

 ### Block Selection Refactoring (October 2025)
 Fixed the map block selection system to ensure clicking one block only selects that specific block:
 - **Issue**: Previously, clicking one block was selecting all blocks on the map